Kingxukai/linux/Documentation/networking/lapb-module.rst

     int lapb_getparms(void *token, struct lapb_parms_struct *parms);

-This allows the device driver to get the values of the current LAPB variables, the lapb_parms_struct is described above.
+This allows the woke device driver to get the woke values of the woke current LAPB variables, the woke lapb_parms_struct is described above.
 The valid return values
 are:

 =============		=============================